Skip to content

 The process of making Christmas crack in a four step photo collage.

-1. Prepare: Line a pan with foil and spray with non-stick spray.
-Then spread the saltine crackers out evenly.
+1. Prepare: Line a pan with foil and spray with cooking spray.
+Then spread saltine crackers out in an even single layer.

 2. Make the caramel: Boil the brown sugar and butter for 3 minutes.